MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 ## Security

-The role-based security configured for table and column permissions will be respected by the Summarization API.
-Only the records that the end user has access to will be considered for summarization.
+The role-based security configured for table and column permissions are respected by the summarization API.
+Only the records that the end user has access to are considered for summarization.

 ## Authenticating summarization API